rogelioii/incidentsmap/README.md

 # Other things asked for...
 * Did I complete the project?
-    * Kind of...
+    * Mostly...
 See the "faked up GIS API" as mentioned above.
-    * Other than this, I feel like I did an OK job on the rest.
 * How much time did I spend?
     * Not counting the 2.5 hours I was trying to debug the GIS api, I spent about 8-9 hours
 * Screenshots
     * Screenshots can be found in the screenshots directory.
 The filenames describe the usage.
+    * PLEASE scroll to the right if viewing on github.
+The screenshots are rather big, and you will miss the right half of the UI if you don't scroll.